UPPMAX/R-matlab-julia-HPC/docs/advanced/parallel_computing/README.md

 !!! question "Learning outcomes"

-    - I can name and describe three types of parallel computation
+    - I can name and describe 3 types of parallel computation
     - I can explain at least 1 advantage of parallel computation
     - I can explain at least 2 disadvantages of parallel computation
     - I can explain how to use my computational resources effectively